majguo/liberty-aad-oidc/articles/blog.md

 </server>
 ```

 To add a **groups claim** into the ID token, you will need to create a group with type as **Security** and add one or more members.
-In the application registration created before, find 'Token configuration' > select 'Add groups claim' > select 'Security groups' as group types to include in ID token > expand 'ID' and select 'Group ID' in 'Customize token properties by type' section.
+In the application registration created earlier, find 'Token configuration' > select 'Add groups claim' > select 'Security groups' as group types to include in ID token > expand 'ID' and select 'Group ID' in 'Customize token properties by type' section.
 Learn more details from these articles:

 - [Create a new group and add members](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal)
 - [Configuring groups optional claims](https://docs.microsoft.com/azure/active-directory/develop/active-directory-optional-claims#configuring-groups-optional-claims)